paulieguk/LDW-Feb22/Content/Main.md

 ===

-### Investigating a Web connection container image
+### Investigating a Web connection Container image

 The previous lab you created a container and connected to the container using a bash shell.
 This time you will create a new container image this time connecting via a Web connection. nginx is a light weight web server and you will be using a container that has that contains that WebServer